skx/gobasic/README.md

 * Only a single statement is allowed upon each line.
 * Only a subset of the language is implemented.
-  * I expect to allow assignment, prints, loops, and the use of GOSUB/GOTO/RETURN for control-flow.
+  * I allow assignment, prints, loops, and the use of GOSUB/GOTO/RETURN for control-flow.
+  * All string operations are missing, as are all the math-related operations such as SIN(), COS(), etc.
 * Only integer and string values are parsed.
   * There is currently no support for floating-point numbers.
   * Strings can only be used literally, not stored in a variable.